DeanoBurrito/northport/docs/kernel/SystemCallList.md

 - `arg0`: pointer to a c-string containing the mailbox name.
 - `arg1`: base address of the mail to send.
 - `arg2`: length in bytes of mail to send.
+- `arg3`: a hint to that further messages will be sent to this mailbox, saves a lot of overhead when sending a lot of messages.
+Set to non-zero to enable.
 - all other args ignored.

 ### Returns: